blind-oracle/cortex-tenant/README.md

   label_remove: true
   # To which header to add the tenant ID
   header: X-Scope-OrgID
-  # Which tenant ID to use if the label is missing
+  # Which tenant ID to use if the label is missing in any of the timeseries
+  # If this is not set or empty then the write request will be rejected with HTTP code 400
-  default: default
+  default: foobar
 ```

 ## Building